 Its roots can actually be traced back to the late Tang Dynasty, when dancing girls with small feet were already highly prized by the males of the imperial court.
 Those tiny, delicate feet, glimpsed through a beaded curtain, tip-toeing through a waft of incense across a floor strewn with golden lilies, carried a powerful erotic charge.
 Inevitably, pretty girls who were not blessed with small, perfectly shaped feet were encouraged to rectify the situation.
 At first the remedy was “bow shoes,” which were designed to mold the foot in their image and were more than tortuous enough for the girl who wore them.

 But in time the even more brutal intervention of foot binding supplanted the bow shoes.
 It generally took place when a girl was between the ages of five and seven.
 Her feet were bent back at an unnatural angle and wrapped as tightly as could be managed in many layers of cloth, which served to break the bones of the instep and curl the toes under them.
 The pain was agonizing, and it could be expected to last for months, until a girl’s mutilated feet grew mostly numb.
 Ideally, her feet would be as little as three inches (7.5 centimeters) long when she reached adulthood.
 Such a woman walked — and danced, of course — with a swaying, shimmying gate which men found well-nigh irresistible.
-It was even claimed that foot binding made sex more pleasurable for the man because it tightened the vagina by some mysterious metaphysical mechanism.
+It was even claimed that foot binding made sex more physically pleasurable for the man because it tightened the vagina by some mysterious metaphysical mechanism.

 Since she couldn’t possibly walk any distance, the woman whose feet had been bound was unable to venture beyond the home; this was considered another advantage of the practice.
 Such women became the equivalent of potted plants, purely decorative objects for the house.